keithalewis/math/uf.md

 a sequence of trades the associated amounts and values determine the _profit and loss_, among other quantities, relevant to managing a portfolio.

 To properly assess risk it is necessary to include how a position will be hedged over time, as pointed out in special cases by many authors.
 Various hedging strategies can, and should, be used for insight on the uncertainties involved.

 This model highlights that both cash flows and prices must be specified by mathematical models to determine the amounts and values associated with a trading strategy.
 It also places instruments on equal footing to get a complete picture of risk across **all** asset classes.

-It does not solve any particular problem in finance but it does specify a mathematical notation to rigorously describe all problems involved in trading instruments.
+It does not solve any particular problem in finance but it does specify a mathematical notation to rigorously describe all aspects of instrument trading.

 ## Holding

 A holding is an _instrument_, _amount_, and _legal entity_.
 Examples of
 instruments are: stocks, bonds, futures, currencies, commodities, etc.
 They are traded in some amount: shares, notional, contracts, units, and physical quantity respectively.
 A legal entity is an individual or a corporation.
 Corporations can subdivide holdings by individual employees or trading groups.
 The holding $(i,a,e)$ indicates entity $e$ owns amount $a$ of instrument $i$.

 A _position_ is a set of holdings $\{(i_j,a_j,e_j)\}$.
 Assuming each instrument is _fungible_ we can aggregate amounts.
 The _net amount_ in instrument $i$ held by entity $e$ is
 $$
 	N(i,e) = \sum_j \{a_j : i_j = i, e_j = e\}.
 $$
 The _net position_ is $\cup_j \{(i_j, N(i_j,e_j), e_j)\}$.
 (Note if $i_j = i_k$ and $e_j = e_k$ for some $j,k$